simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 # On-Demand

-Can load a multi-kilobyte file and only parse a narrow segment from an fast index.
+Can load a multi-kilobyte file and only parse a narrow segment from a fast index.

 ```cpp
 #include <iostream>